The putter is golf’s great equalizer.

 The result is the Stix Compete Putter, which comes in 3 different styles.

-At $155, it’s a little bit more than the original, but is still less than half the price of many of the putters listed in this post.
+At $149, it’s a little bit more than the original, but is still less than half the price of many of the putters listed in this post.

-If you’re looking for a high-end putter, without the high end price.
-This is definitely one to consider.
+If you’re looking for a high-end putter, without the high-end price, this is definitely one to consider.

-Also, the previous putter that came with the box set, can currently be had for just $64 – a total steal – but I doubt that will last long.
+Also, the previous putter that came with the box set can currently be had for just $64 – a total steal – but I doubt that will last long.

-Full Review: The Stix Compete is a High End Putter at a Mid Range Price
+Full Review: The Stix Compete is a High-End Putter at a Mid-Range Price

 The Stix Compete line of putters represents a solid upgrade over their standard putters, and feel and performance on par with more expensive putters from big name brands.

-Most Forgiving Putter: TaylorMade Spider GTX
+Most Forgiving Putter: TaylorMade Spider Tour

 Most hardcore golfers would agree that Scotty Cameron putters are the top of the line.
 When you flip on the TV, you’ll find a lot of tour players who either play a Scotty Cameron or who would if they didn’t have a deal with a different manufacturer.

 Bettinardi is another artisan-like manufacturer that turns out putters so beautiful you’re almost afraid to use them.
-With their BB28 model, they’ve created a face-balanced design that should favor players with a more straight-back-and-through stroke.
+With their BB1 model, they’ve created a face-balanced design that should favor players with a more straight-back-and-through stroke.

 One component of Bettinardi putters that is regularly raved about is the soft feel and distinctive feedback you get in your hands after a putt.
 Bettinardi credits their “Perpetual Flymill Face Milling” technology which they say produces the kind of feedback tour-level players demand and also creates a more consistent roll.